Gay liberation: 1969

-Mark Segal, a member of GLF from 1969–71, continued to push gay rights in various venues.
+Mark Segal, a member of GLF from 1969 to 1971, continued to push gay rights in various venues.
 As a pioneer of the local gay press movement, he was one of the founders and former president of both the National Gay Press Association and the National Gay Newspaper Guild.
 He also is the founder and publisher of the award-winning Philadelphia Gay News which recently celebrated its 30th anniversary.
 In 1973 Segal disrupted the CBS evening news with Walter Cronkite, an event covered in newspapers across the country and viewed by 60% of American households, many seeing or hearing about homosexuality for the first time.
 Before the networks agreed to put a stop to censorship and bias in the news division, Segal went on to disrupt The Tonight Show starring Johnny Carson, and Barbara Walters on the Today show.
 The trade newspaper Variety claimed that Segal had cost the industry $750,000 in production, tape delays, and lost advertising revenue.
 Aside from publishing, Segal has also reported on gay life from far reaching places as Lebanon, Cuba, and East Berlin during the fall of the Berlin Wall.
 He and Bob Ross, former publisher of San Francisco's Bay Area Reporter represented the gay press and lectured in Moscow and St. Petersburg at Russia's first openly gay conference, referred to as Russia's Stonewall.
 He recently coordinated a network of local gay publications nationally to celebrate October as gay history month, with a combined print run reaching over a half million people.
 His determination to gain acceptance and respect for the gay press can be summed up by his 15-year battle to gain membership in the Pennsylvania Newspaper Association one of the nation's oldest and most respected organizations for daily and weekly newspapers.
 The battle ended after The Philadelphia Inquirer, Philadelphia Daily News and the Pittsburgh Post-Gazette joined forces and called for PGN's membership.
 In 2005, he produced Philadelphia's official July 4 concert for a crowd estimated at 500,000 people.
 The show featured Sir Elton John, Patti LaBelle, Bryan Adams, and Rufus Wainwright.
 On a recent anniversary of PGN, an editorial in The Philadelphia Inquirer stated: "Segal and PGN continue to step up admirably to the challenge set for newspapers by H.L.
 Mencken: to afflict the comfortable and to comfort the afflicted."